thunderer/Shortcode/README.md

 echo $shortcode->parse('[sample argument=value]content[/sample]');
 ```

-If parser finds shortcode that is not supported (no registered handler) it will return whole blocks without any modification.
+If parser finds shortcode that is not supported (no registered handler) it will return whole block without any modification.
 When opening and closing shortcode do not match, parser ignores closing fragment and considers it as a self-closing shortcode.

 ## License